 Be climate wise when designing and maintaining your landscape.

-Louisville Is in Hardiness Zone 7 Now
+Buy Hardiness Zone 7 Plants

-Landscaping for Biodiversity
+Landscape for Biodiversity

 Landscape for Energy Efficiency

-The type and height of trees you choose can lower your heating and cooling costs.
+The type and height of trees you choose can cut your heating and cooling costs.
 Plant evergreen shrubs near the foundation to block wind.
 Plant deciduous trees on the south and west sides to block the hot summer sun; in autumn, their leaves will fall, letting in sunshine in winter.
-Note: If your roof design and solar orientation are suitable for solar panels, be sure to consider trees' ultimate height so you don't lose your solar options.
+Note: If your roof design and solar orientation are suitable for solar panels, be sure to consider trees' ultimate height, so you don't lose your solar options.

 Grow More, Mow Less